ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 ## NEXT STEP

-Open the `01-CBCentralManagerDelegate` directory in the parent directory, open the `ITCB.xcworkspace` workspace with Xcode, and follow the steps in the `README.md` file.
+Go back to the parent directory, and open the `01-CBCentralManagerDelegate` directory, then, open the `ITCB.xcworkspace` workspace with Xcode, and follow the steps in the `README.md` file.